kubernetes/website/content/en/blog/_posts/2022-07-11-meet-our-contributors-APAC-China-region-03.md

 ---

-If you have any recommendations/suggestions for who we should interview next, please let us know in the #sig-contribex channel on the Kubernetes Slack.
+If you have any recommendations/suggestions for who we should interview next, please let us know in the [#sig-contribex channel](https://kubernetes.slack.com/archives/C1TU9EB9S) channel on the Kubernetes Slack.
 Your suggestions would be much appreciated.
 We're thrilled to have additional folks assisting us in reaching out to even more wonderful individuals of the community.

 We'll see you all in the next one.
 Everyone, till then, have a happy contributing! 👋